Altua/docs/policies/privacy-policy.md

 For our usage tracking and error reporting systems, we record what actions you perform, not what you are working on.
 Our telemetry does not gather information that could reveal the contents of your presentations and spreadsheets, including file names, file paths, text, numbers, data, or external data sources.
 Telemetry is strictly limited to which actions you perform and how often you do so.
 For example, if you connect to an Excel workbook, we may be informed that such an action has been performed, but we will not be told the name of the workbook, the path to it, or its contents.

-Separately, certain product features — such as AI functionality and content distribution — require us to process content you provide when you choose to use them.
-See [Customer content processed by product features](#customer-content-processed-by-product-features) below for details.
+By contrast, certain product features — such as AI functionality and content distribution — necessarily process the content you provide when you choose to use them.
+These features are opt-in and are described separately in [Customer content processed by product features](#customer-content-processed-by-product-features) below.

-See the full [data policy](data-policy) for further details.
+See our [Data Management Policy](data-management-policy) for further details on how we classify, retain, and dispose of data.

 ### License Validation